A Call to Action: Women, Religion, Violence, and Power

-A Call to Action: Women, Religion, Violence, and Power (2014) is book by former US president Jimmy Carter.
+A Call to Action: Women, Religion, Violence, and Power is a book by former US president Jimmy Carter, published in 2014.

 Content

 Carter calls discrimination and abuse of women and girls "the most serious and unaddressed worldwide challenge" of our time, and the book covers a wide range of problems including infanticide and selective abortion of female fetuses; female genital mutilation; rape, especially as a weapon of war; human trafficking of women and girls for sex; child marriage; honor killings; domestic violence; and social discrimination, including within the United States, which he sees as lagging behind the rest of the developed world in many of these issues.
 Carter writes that women are more affected than men in practically all forms of human rights abuse.
 He also notes some churches incorrectly interpreting religious texts to preach the inferiority of women and prevent them from filling leadership roles, an issue over which he parted ways with his own church in 2000, the Southern Baptist Convention, while remaining active in his local congregation which unlike the wider SBC employs woman in leadership roles such as pastor.
 In the book, Carter calls on religious leaders, world leaders, and activists to support women's rights and fight for change.
 He also provides 23 recommendations "that can help blaze the road to progress".